GET TO KNOW US

 CTO & Co-Founder

 I turn coffee into code, implement features that Hanne thinks she wants, carry TV-screen and furniture around the office building for tests/demos and then re-implement features when Hanne eventually changes her mind.
-I also spent a lot of time waving pictures of dog postures in front of cameras which highly entertains the whole team.

 Head of Product Design